 - Severe: Sleep talking happens every night and may interfere with the sleep of other people in the room.

 Sleep talking can happen to anyone at any time, but it appears to be more common in children and men.
-There may also be a genetic link to sleep talking.
+There be a genetic link to sleep talking.
 So if you have parents or other family members who talked a lot in their sleep, you may be at risk too.
 Likewise, if you talk in your sleep and you have children, you may notice that your children talk in their sleep too.

 Sleep talking can increase at certain times in your life and may be triggered by: